LeeCampbell/RxCookbook/Algorithms/GeneratingDeltas.md

 ##ZipSkip

-The _ZipSkip_ method is popular however it is more difficult to learn, and requires more effort to share subscriptions.
+The _ZipSkip_ algorithm is popular however it is more difficult to learn, and requires more effort to share subscriptions.
 Effectively the _ZipSkip_ algorithm will `Zip` the source sequence with the source sequence again but skipping the first value.
 This will mean that the `resultSelector` of the `Zip` operator will be provided a value and the previous value.
 It also means that we can only get a delta once we have 2 values produced.